HAproxy should use RFC 7919 DH parameter files

 Accommodating SSL testers that have no concept of proper security procedures isn't something we should aspire to do.
 It doesn't matter if they flag something that is more secure than they expect.
 If they question it, point them to the RFC that says this is the best practice.

 Using custom DH parameters will be less secure, not more.
 Following bad advice to pass a scan is, well, bad.
 Don't let them get away with that.

-#4 Updated by Stéphane Lapie 9 months ago
+#4 Updated by Stéphane Lapie over 1 year ago

 I now remember where I had stumbled upon this idea in the first place, it goes back to a few years back when it was found out that some older OS/SSL library/software combinations only had 1024 bits DH parameters, and you had to explicitly have said software load manually generated parameters to work around this.

 I now understand that HAproxy is completely unaffected by this because it has its own set of parameter files for whatever size you might require.

 Though, in that regard then, the HAproxy documentation stating the following is a bit misguiding :